xiaoyeziji/ide/intl.en-US/User Guide/Data Integration/Task Configuration/Configure Writer plug-in/Configure AnalyticDB(ADS) writer.md

     -   Advantage: Writes a small volume of data \(less than 10 million data records\) at a high speed.
     -   Disadvantage: Not suitable for writing a large volume of data due to a low speed.

 You must configure the data source before configuring the AnalyticDB Writer plug-in.
-For more information, see [Add AnalyticDB](intl.en-US/User Guide/Data Integration/Data source configuration/Add AnalyticDB.md#),Configure the AnalyticDB data source.
+For more information, see [Configure the AnalyticDB Data Source](intl.en-US/User Guide/Data Integration/Data source configuration/Configure the AnalyticDB Data Source.md#),Configure the AnalyticDB data source.

 AnalyticDB Writer supports the following data types in AnalyticDB: